The light pumpkin velouté prepared with water without cream and without potatoes is delicate and light.

 Without potatoes and lactose-free it is perfect in case of intolerances and suitable for most diets.

-I prepare the velouté in multiple portions to have a convenient supply in the freezer ready for my recipes.
+I prepare the velouté in multiple portions to have a handy supply in the freezer ready for my recipes.

-The light pumpkin velouté allows you to use pumpkin without exceeding in portions because the pulp is diluted with water.
+The light pumpkin velouté allows you to use pumpkin without overdoing portions because the flesh is diluted with water.

 - Difficulty: Easy